galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 > *Critical thinking aims to define the irrational character of the established rationality.*
 >
-> One-Dimensional Man: Studies in the Ideology of Advanced Industrial Society.
-Herbert Marcuse
+> — Herbert Marcuse, One-dimensional man: Studies in the ideology of advanced industrial society.
 >
 {: .quote}